Manage objects, documents or descriptions

 Between the + button and the search function you will find a button (clock) where you can view the search history.
 The search history shows which searches you have done and which columns you have set for them.
 Each search can be saved as a favorite.
 This way you can switch from one search to another and the columns you have set for them are also reset.
 In this way you can easily switch between different interfaces, for example one time an interface that is best suited for managing books and another time you can switch with 1 click to an overview with columns that are best suited for managing paintings.

-In the overview you see two buttons behind each description, the first button is for editing the object.
-To the right of that you see three dots with two options hidden behind them, with the first option you can add the object in question to a static list (See: Generating lists).
-With the other option you can delete the description or the object.
+In the overview you see behind the title of each object or description two buttons, the first button is for editing the object.
+To the right of that you see three dots with three options behind them:

 Add a new object